New Research Shows How Grocery Shopping Behavior Has Changed

 4. The future is mobile

-The transition to mobile is a trend that’s occurring in many industries: banking, retail, healthcare, entertainment, food service.
+The transition to mobile is a trend that’s occurring in many industries: banking, retail, healthcare, entertainment, and foodservice.
 It makes sense that grocery shopping – inherently an “on-the-go” activity – would follow suit.

-What you need to know: A fully omnichannel experience that offers the ability to shop in-store, online and by mobile app is now essential.
+What you need to know: A fully omnichannel experience that offers the ability to shop in-store, online, and by mobile app is now essential.
 If you haven’t yet invested in a shopping app, or if the experience on your app needs improvement, this is the time to address it.
+See how you can attract new shoppers and deepen your relationships with existing shoppers with Mercatus Mobile.

 Looking for more ways to refine your eCommerce strategy?
 Check out these resources: